Veterinarian Kevin Fitzgerald Plays Not My Job

 FITZGERALD: "Emergency Vets," yeah.

-SAGAL: "Emergency Vets."
-I mean, you've dealt with some exotic animals in trouble.
-Did dealing with crazed rock stars train you for that?
-I mean, were you like, hey, I helped Ozzie Osborne down, you know, down from a bad trip.
-I can deal with this piranha, or whatever it is.
+SAGAL: "Emergency Vets" - I mean, you've dealt with some exotic animals in trouble.
+Did dealing with crazed rock stars train your for that?
+I mean, were you like, hey, I helped Ozzy Osbourne down, you know, from a bad trip?
+I can deal with this piranha or whatever it is.

 FITZGERALD: Yeah.
 I worked for the Grateful Dead.
 What can happen in here?